USB-C Headsets For Mac

 Above are a few Apple friendly microphone equipped headset and earbud recommendations for modern Macs that have a Thunderbolt 3 / USBC port.
 They're ideal for Apple dication, Siri speech recognition, VOIP, FaceTime, Zoom and Skype teleconferencing, or for music and audio playback.

 On-Ear USB-C Headsets With Microphone For Mac

 With conventional styling like over the head headphones, these feature larger earcups and a boom microphone.
 Ideal mic headsets can feature large, quality drivers for great bass response and music playback and deliver crisp voice conversations.
-Most will want a dual-cup stereo headset, though for business uses, some may prefer a monophonic single earcup design so they can keep an ear free for coworker or handheld phone conversations.
+Most will want a dual-cup stereo headset, though for business uses, some may prefer a monophonic single earcup design so they can keep an ear free for coworker or handheld phone handset conversations.

 In-Ear USB-C Earbuds With Inline Mic For Mac

 As an alternative to full-size over the head headsets with a built-in mic, we're seeing quite a few new earbuds with an in-line microphone on the cable that feature a Type-C USB-C connection.
 Not only are they Mac compatible, but they work with a lot of smarphone brands that are starting to use USB-C as the preferred connector instead of a 4-Pole TRRS 1/8th inch analog plug that has been popular the past few years.